List of graphs by edges and vertices

 This sortable list points to the articles describing various individual (finite) graphs.
-The columns 'vertices', 'edges', 'radius', 'diameter', 'girth', 'P' (whether the graph is planar), χ (chromatic number) and χ' (chromatic index) are also sortable, allowing to search for a parameter or another.
+The columns 'vertices', 'edges', 'radius', 'diameter', 'girth', 'P' (whether the graph is planar), χ (chromatic number) and χ' (chromatic index) are also sortable, allowing searching for a parameter.
+In the planarity column, T indicates that the graph is planar and F indicates that the graph is not planar.

 See also Graph theory for the general theory, as well as Gallery of named graphs for a list with illustrations.